-· · · · · · established.
-Authorisation of RECs and CECs 00 : Authorization is possible in any reasonable legal form.
-There is still potential to accelerate further suitability areas and procedures for permitting larger generation facilities such as wind power and ground- mounted PV.
-Support Subsidy Schemes ٢ Financial incentives beyond facilitating new green generation plants are available only for RECs (e.g. grid usage charge reductions, levy exemptions).
-All energy cooperatives can get one-off investment subsidies for green generation plants.
+Legal framework for energy communities ©© © : All legal framework conditions are in place to establish and operate RECs/CECs.
+CECs have got comparable limited incentives for being established.
+Authorisation of RECs and CECs © Authorization is possible in any reasonable legal form.
+There is still potential to accelerate further suitability areas and procedures for permitting larger generation facilities such as wind power and ground-mounted PV.
+Support Subsidy Schemes \(\text{\text{\$\circ}}\) Relevant financial incentives beyond facilitating new green generation plants are available only for RECs (e.g. grid usage charge reductions).
+All energy cooperatives can get one-off investment subsidies for green generation plants and for energy generated and consumed within the EC the energy levy is exempted (1.5 Ct/kWh).
 RECs and CECs - opposite to all other beneficiaries - can get market premiums for larger wind parks for up to 50% of the annual electricity generation only.
 This may hamper the emergence of larger RECs (and CECs), as at least 50% of generation must be consumed simultaneously by its ECs members.